-- 620. Surviving Plaintiffs and Panamá Class members suffer trauma, anguish, distress, and fear on a daily basis in their homes, while in transit, and while carrying out everyday activities in their communities. - 621.
-The Defendants are liable to the Plaintiffs and the Panamá Class members for Dinant's conduct under all the theories detailed above in Section V. - 622.
-The Defendants acted intentionally and/or recklessly, with the intent and/or deliberate disregard of the high possibility that their financial and other support, assistance, direction, and collusion with Dinant would cause the outrageous acts of intimidation, torture, abduction, and murder alleged herein and cause the Plaintiffs, Decedents, and proposed class members severe humiliation, mental anguish, and emotional and physical distress. - 623.
-Due to Defendants IFC and IFC-AMC's intentional, reckless, and deliberate outrageous conduct, and due to the intentional, reckless, and deliberate outrageous conduct by Dinant that Defendants knowingly and intentionally contributed to and encouraged, the named Plaintiffs, Decedents, and proposed class members have suffered trauma, severe humiliation, mental anguish, emotional and physical distress, and physical and psychological abuse and agony. - 624.
-At all relevant times, it was in Defendants IFC and IFC-AMC's power to cease their assistance, support, facilitation, condonation, and conspiracy with Dinant or to prevent or prohibit Dinant's security personnel from engaging in such conduct, but instead they continued in their course of conduct continuously and gave Dinant critical support and moral backing for its campaign of terror against the Plaintiffs and Panamá Class members.
+- 565. IFC and IFC-AMC acted intentionally and/or recklessly, with the intent and/or deliberate disregard of the high possibility that their financial and other support, assistance, direction, and collusion with Dinant would cause the outrageous acts of intimidation, torture, abduction, and murder alleged herein and cause the Plaintiffs, Decedents, and proposed class members severe humiliation, mental anguish, and emotional and physical distress. - 566.
+Due to IFC and IFC-AMC's intentional, reckless, and deliberate outrageous conduct, and due to the intentional, reckless, and deliberate outrageous conduct by Dinant that IFC and IFC-AMC knowingly and intentionally contributed to, the named Plaintiffs, Decedents, and proposed class members have suffered trauma, severe humiliation, mental anguish, emotional and physical distress, and physical and psychological abuse and agony. - 567.
+At all relevant times, it was in IFC and IFC-AMC's power to cease their assistance, support, facilitation, condonation, and conspiracy with Dinant or to prevent or prohibit Dinant's security personnel from engaging in such conduct, but instead they continued in their course of conduct continuously and gave Dinant critical support and moral backing for its campaign of terror against the Plaintiffs and Panamá Class members.